Civil War | Park Day Volunteer Opportunity

 Is there a rain date?

-No, the event will continue as planned.
+In the instance of inclement weather, Park Day will continue as planned.